-If the harassed person is comfortable doing so - report the incident to someone in charge or the police.
-You can also talk to one of the contacts listed at the end of this document, and they will assist you and the harassed person.
+If the harassed person is comfortable doing so, please report the incident to [add - the people in your events team assigned responsibility for events safety, including how to easily identify them] or the police.
+You can talk to one of the contacts listed at the end of this document, and they will assist you and the harassed person.
 Check in on yourself as well, as this situation can be incredibly stressful not only for the victim, but for bystanders as well.